 The military accreditation scheme (MAS) allows pilots trained in the armed forces to apply for any pilot licence.
 This scheme is handled by the Civil Aviation Authority.

 The average current rate of basic starting pay for pilots, without allowances, could be:

 - Flying instructor – £1,100 per month and usually £15-£25 per flying hour

 - Small Business Jet – £17,000-£35,000 per annum

-It's unlikely that most new graduate trainees would secure a long-haul position.
+It's unlikely that most new cadet pilots would secure a long-haul position.